12 Nov 2017

 In this hands-on workshop you will be introduced to the basic of Street Art Photography and shooting side by side with a professional photographer.
 You will get to watch and learn how perfect moment photos are composed and captured in seconds.
 Participants will get the chance to have their photos reviewed and discussed through out the workshop.
 The workshop will also touch on the dos and don’ts; the ethic of photographing in public places, and tips on photograph strangers without invading their private space.

 This photography workshop is not about how to operate your camera but using your most familiar and comfortable camera setting.
-The focus in this workshop is about how to capture that perfect shot before your camera even click, therefore any digital camera (including mobile phone camera) will be appropriate.
-A fair bit of walking is needed so prepare yourself with suitable outfit.
+The focus in this workshop is about how to capture that perfect shot before your camera even clicks, therefore any digital camera (including mobile phone camera) will be appropriate.
+A fair bit of walking is needed so prepare yourself with a suitable outfit.

 $80 (max 12 participants, and min 5 participants)

 The workshop will be held at Chinatown.
 A location map will be provided for participants.

 • Your best images from the course will be submitted for possible publication.

 • Participants will be encouraged to keep in touch through our alumni network on Facebook.

 Our training program embraces a three-part format which includes theory, demo, application and review/critique for an optimal learning experience.